MikeSong95/CryptoCoffeeCup/README.md

 ## About

 Buy someone a cup of coffee with crypto!
 Simply choose the cup size and enter in the address you want to send it to.
+Currently support Ethererum on Kovan testnet.

 ## How It Works